Tested Baking & Dessert Recipes & Videos

 Pecan Pie, Chocolate

-Cream Cheese Pastry: In the bowl of your electric mixer, or with a hand mixer, cream the butter and cream cheese until light and fluffy.
-Add the flour and beat until incorporated.
-Flatten the dough into a 1 inch (2.5 cm) thick disk, wrap in plastic, and refrigerate for about one hour.
+Cream Cheese Pastry: In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter, cream cheese, and sugar until light and fluffy.
+Add the flour and salt and beat until incorporated.
+Divide the pastry into four equal portions (170 grams each).
+Flatten each portion into a round disk, wrap in plastic, and refrigerate for about one hour or until firm (can be chilled overnight).

-Preheat the oven to 375 degrees F (190 degrees C) and place the oven rack in the center of the oven.
-Have ready two - 24 cup or four - 12 cup miniature muffin pans.
+Preheat your oven to 375 degrees F (190 degrees C).
+Have ready two - 24 cup miniature muffin pans, preferably non stick.

-Bake in the preheated oven for about 20 minutes, or until the pastry has nicely browned and the filling is set, yet still a little soft in the center.
-Remove from oven and place on a wire rack to cool briefly before removing from tins.
+Bake in the preheated oven for about 16-20 minutes, or until the pastry is brown around the edges and the filling is just set, but still a little soft in the center.
+Remove from oven and place on a wire rack to cool for about five minutes before removing the Pecan Tassies to finish cooling on a wire rack.
 Pecan Tassies can be frozen.

 Makes about 48 miniature Pecan Tassies.